AdobeDocs/experience-manager-65.pt-BR/help/sites-developing/components-basics.md

   ![screen_shot_2012-02-01at34257pm](assets/screen_shot_2012-02-01at34257pm.png)

-Assim, podemos ver a estrutura do conteúdo criado no repositório:
+Em seguida, é possível ver a estrutura do conteúdo criado no repositório:

 ![screen_shot_2012-02-13at61405pm](assets/screen_shot_2012-02-13at61405pm.png)